GalMiles/chuckNorrisBot/README.md

 This is a Chuck Norris Telegram jokes bot.

 ## Instructions
-* Git clone this repo and run "npm install"
 * Click [here](https://t.me/chuck123_bot) for sending a message to ChuckBot
 * Command "/start"
 * Set langauge <language_name>